Gå til hovedinnhold

 Heat wave and eutrophication impacts on eelgrass communities

 Seagrass meadows provide numerous ecosystem services, including sustaining biodiverse communities of fish and invertebrates.
-Invertebrate fauna are essential and important in ensuring proper functioning of eelgrass meadows.
+Invertebrate fauna are essential and important in ensuring proper functioning of seagrass meadows.
 Seagrass meadows and their associated fauna are threatened by climate change, eutrophication, and other human activities.
 In Norway the most common seagrass is eelgrass (Zostera marina) which is found in shallow areas along the entire coastline but is relatively understudied compared to other ecosystems.
-At IMR, we have just launched a new project titled “NORSE: Biodiversity in Nordic seagrass meadows – drivers, responses, and resilience”, which runs 2024-2027.
+At IMR, we have launched a new project titled “NORSE: Biodiversity in Nordic seagrass meadows – drivers, responses, and resilience”, which runs 2024-2027.

 The MSc student(s) will: